nantunes/pentaho-viz-sandbox/docs/platform/visual/analyzer-future-viz-api.md

 ## Differences between the stock visualizations of the current and future formats

 The future stock visualizations are **not** totally identical to the corresponding current ones.
-Some differences are intended, and arise from the will to fix certain parts of their design, while other are due to the development of the future visualizations not being totally complete.
+Most changes are intentional, enabling new features or fixing faulty behaviours, while others are still work in progress, and expected to change when coming out of beta.

 The following sections describe the differences that _future_ stock visualizations have relative to the _current_ stock visualizations.